It’s never too late to be what you might have been. It’s never too early either.

 “When I was a little girl, in fourth grade to be more precise, my teacher discussed the vocabulary word “late bloomer” with us.
 For some reason I decided right then and there that I wanted to be one, and it seems that I have done just that.
 Although I’ve been writing since I was a teenager, it took me 60 years to publish a book.
 Almost ten years later I’ve finally gotten around to publishing my second one.
 My first book was Les Amis, a short history of an amazing group of ten women that included my mother-in-law Florence Maruschak.
 My latest book is Bev: The Invisible Sister, a family memoir centered around my intellectually disabled sister Beverley.”

-Rory writes as both Rory Janis Miller and Aurora St. Charles.
+Rory writes as Rory Janis Miller, Rory Maruschak, and Aurora St. Charles.